Daniel Burt (author)

 Daniel S. Burt is an American author and literary critic.

 Career

-Daniel S. Burt, PhD received his doctorate in English and American Literature with a specialization in Victorian fiction from New York University.
+Daniel S. Burt, received his doctorate in English and American literature with a specialization in Victorian fiction from New York University.
 He taught undergraduate- and graduate-level courses in writing and literature at New York University, Wesleyan University, Trinity College, Northeastern University, Wentworth Institute of Technology, and Cape Cod Community College.
 At Wentworth Institute of Technology, he served as a dean for almost a decade.
 During his time at New York University, he was director of the NYU in London program, wherein he traveled with students to Russia, Spain, Britain and Ireland.

 Since 2003, Burt has served as the Academic Director for the Irish Academic Enrichment Workshops, which are held in Ireland every summer.